-Health care providers treat cerebral abscesses with medicines, including antibiotics or drugs to fight a fungal infection.
-Your health care provider may also give you steroid drugs to lower pressure in your brain, or other drugs to reduce seizures.
+Your healthcare provider can treat cerebral abscesses with medicines, including antibiotics or drugs to fight a fungal infection.
+Your healthcare provider may also give you steroid drugs to lower pressure in your brain, or other drugs to reduce seizures.

-Surgery may be necessary, especially for larger abscesses.
+You may need surgery, especially for larger abscesses.
 Your surgeon will go through your skull to expose your brain.
 He or she will drain material in the abscess and, if possible, remove it entirely.
 If the abscess is deep in your brain, your surgeon may need to drain it with a needle, with help from a CT or MRI scan.
 These help direct the needle to the right area.

 What are the complications of a cerebral abscess?

 Treating a cerebral abscess promptly is extremely important.
 Without treatment, very serious complications can set in, including death.
 Even with treatment, some patients might have long-term neurologic problems, such as weakness or trouble moving.

 What can I do to prevent a cerebral abscess?

 If you have an infection elsewhere in your body, make sure it's properly treated.
 This may help prevent a cerebral abscess.
 If your healthcare provider has suggested that you take antibiotics before certain procedures, such as dental work, be sure to follow these directions.